mmcdole/gofeed/README.md

 #### Invalid Feeds

 A best-effort attempt is made at parsing broken and invalid XML feeds.
-Currently, `gofeed` can succesfully parse feeds with the following issues:
+Currently, `gofeed` can successfully parse feeds with the following issues:

 * Unescaped/Naked Markup in feed elements
 * Undeclared namespace prefixes